KnowitReaktorUX/reaktorbase/README.md

 # eslint

-Default config is "extends": "airbnb" with support for React and JSX, see .eslintrc.js If your are not using React you can change to "extends": "airbnb-base" https://www.npmjs.com/package/eslint-config-airbnb https://www.npmjs.com/package/eslint-config-airbnb-base
+Default config is "extends": "airbnb" with support for React and JSX, see .eslintrc If your are not using React you can change to "extends": "airbnb-base" https://www.npmjs.com/package/eslint-config-airbnb https://www.npmjs.com/package/eslint-config-airbnb-base